Featured Image Credit: @sircusdad (IG)

 Meanwhile, countries like Australia allow for exotic pets to be owned by licensed professionals only.
 They are not to be sold commercially or kept as pets by private individuals.

-In the United States, the laws on owning a finger monkey pet are decided by each state.
+In the United States, the laws on owning a pygmy marmoset pet are decided by each state.
 Just note that if it’s legal to own them in your state, chances are, you still need to get a permit.

-States that ban the ownership of a finger monkey as a pet are as follows:
+States that ban the ownership of finger monkeys as pets are as follows: